MarcarianS/cs1440-marcarian-shelby-assn3/doc/myReviews.md

 the arrows like Erik talked about in the lecture today, adding that sense of direction to the diagram is super helpful and makes it a lot easier to read.
 Great job!
+I think your UML is off to a great start!
+I can see that you've documented the starter code effectively and added some new methods of your own to fill in the gaps that were present.
+Your UML is also legible, each of your classes are named correctly, and you included association and dependency arrows to match your code.
+Nice work!
+This leads me to believe that you have a good understanding of how the starter code works, and you have some sort of plan on how to implement this program!
+However, there are a few small things I am noticing that could be improved on.
+First of all, there are some typos in your UML.
+In the UserInterface class, -getNumberInput has "iteget" instead of "integer", and -getStringInput has is spelled "INput" on accident, but those are pretty easy things to fix.
+Secondly, whenever you specify an array, if I understand UML correctly, I believe it needs to be typed like so: type[].
+This can be an int, string, bool, or even an object of another class as the type of array.
+Take a closer look at the options array and m_cards array, as those are likely to be comprised of objects of a different class (if you are following the starter code closely...if you aren't doing that, then please disregard what I said!).
+Third of all, if you have no data fields in your UserInterface class, instead of typing "None", if I understand UML correctly, I think you can simply leave it blank.
+It also might be beneficial to denote how many objects are creating / being created by other objecst using multiplicity constraints.
+Again, you may be solving this program differently than me, but if you are mostly going off of the starter code, I do not think UserInterface and NumberSet are supposed to connect directly.
+The starter code uses a different class as a sort of middle-man between the UserInterface class and the NumberSet, so try to take a closer look at that!
+One final thing: in your card class, I think you forgot to specify what parameters print() can take.
+You did it correctly in the Deck class, so try to replicate that!
+Alright, I'm sorry if I got a bit nitpicky, but I do think you are off to a great start!
+Good job so far!